Health Education Accreditation

 Health Education Accreditation is a quality improvement process that supports health education programs, preparing graduates to deliver safe and effective care at entry to practice.

-In 2017, Accreditation Canada was selected by a group of 13 allied health professions within Canada to provide accreditation services for education programs.
+In 2017, Accreditation Canada was selected by a group of health professions within Canada to provide accreditation services for professional, entry to practice, education programs.
 The program involves a six-stage accreditation process conducted over a six-year cycle.

 - Magnetic resonance